top of page

 RESOURCES TO BUILD STRONGER COMMUNITIES

-Amazing community work is being done across the country and around the world.
-Much of this learning is found in various spaces.
-We wanted to create a page of collective ideologies and learning to ease the search of finding some of the best Harm Reduction resources.
-This page will be updated with various resources as we find them.
-If you have alternative resources that you felt were helpful and effective in your learning please share through the contact page.
+Incredible community work is happening across the country and around the world.
+Much of this learning takes place in various spaces, and we wanted to create a page that brings together collective ideologies and resources to make it easier for others to find some of the best harm reduction materials.
+This page will be regularly updated with new resources as we come across them.
+If you have additional resources that have been helpful and effective in your learning, please share them through our contact page.

 Harm Redux Gear

-Quick links to safer techniques of how to use Harm Reduction supplies, prep and tips.
+Quick links to safer techniques when using Harm Reduction supplies, prep and tips.

 Online Free Courses & tools